yanivgal/spark-world/sparkworld_how_the_pieces_talk.md

 ### 2. Agent Responses — Thoughtful, Structured, and Logged

-Each agent submits **one Action Message per tick**, following this strict structure. **Note:** Bond requests are asynchronous - the target agent receives the request in the next tick and can choose to accept or decline.
+Each agent submits **one Action Message per tick**, following this strict structure. **Note:** Bond requests are two-step - the target agent receives the request in the next tick and can choose to accept or decline.

 ```json
 {